Today's Top Gainer

 SUBSIDIARY COMPANIES/JOINT VENTURE COMPANY/ASSOCIATE COMPANY:

-The Company does not have any Subsidiary Company or Joint Venture Company or Associate Company.
+The Company does not have any Subsidiary Companies or Joint Venture Company or Associate Company.

 MATERIAL CHANGES AND COMMITMENT:

-There were no material changes and commitments affecting the financial position of the Company which have occurred between the end of financial year of the Company to which the financial statements relate and the date of the report except otherwise disclosed.
+There were no material changes and commitments affecting the financial position of the Company which have occurred between the end of financial year of the Company to which the financial statements relate and the date of the report.

 REASONS FOR REVISION OF FINANCIAL STATEMENT OR REPORT:

 During the year, the financial statement or report was not revised.
 Hence further details are not applicable.

 In order to conserve resources, your Directors express their inability to recommend any dividend.

 Your Directors find it prudent not to transfer any amount to General Reserve.

 The Company came out with preferential allotment of 1,05,000 equity shares and 3,50,000 convertible warrants to the promoters (including promoter group) on preferential basis at an issue price of Rs.
 115/- per Equity Shares/Convertible Warrants aggregating to Rs.
 1,20,75,000 for Equity Shares and Rs.
 4,02,50,000 (Rs.
 1,00,62,500/- payable on application on warrants) for Convertible Warrants both aggregating to Rs.
 5,23,25,000 ("Preferential Allotment ") vide Preferential Allotment Offer Letter dated 22nd June, 2017 ("offer document").
 The 105000 equity shares issued under the preferential allotment were listed on the SME Platform of BSE on 17th July, 2017.